Intent

 Implementation

 With an approach which takes into account the pupils’ ongoing language-learning journey, we appreciate the need for children to have transferable language skills as opposed to simply knowledge of one specific language, which may then not be continued at high school.
-At Moorhill, we therefore don’t simply focus on one language but as a school we are fully committed to the value of learning languages from an early age, exploring them via the Language of the Month in KS1.

 Impact

 Our MFL curriculum is well thought out and planned to give children the skills, knowledge and opportunity to be challenged in their thinking and learning and prepare for their next stage of learning and into their future lives.
-The evidence of having done this multi-lingual programme for the past 5 years has shown that far from disadvantaging the children from making ‘substantial progress in one language’, the skills they have developed over the course of lower KS2 actually makes them better language learners and allows for accelerated progress.

 We measure the impact of our curriculum through the following methods: